kecheste/kecheste/README.md

 ## About Me

-- I am currently studying Mechatronics Engineering and Software Engineering
+- I am currently studying Mechatronics Engineering
-- I am passionate **Software Engineer**
+- I am **self-taught Software Engineer**
 - I have a Graphics Design skills
 - Want to know more about me? [linkedin.com/in/abenezer-tesfaye](linkedin.com/in/abenezer-tesfaye)